Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: Results and Discussion

 Finally, we investigate the electrostatic interaction between PE and NPs at a higher salt concentration ($pIp = pIm = 3$), while keeping all other parameters identical to those used in Fig.~\ref{fig:fig3}.
 Simulation snapshots at $D=7\ell_b$ are depicted in Fig.~\ref{fig:fig7}a, revealing similar structural features to those observed under low salt conditions (see Fig.~\ref{fig:fig3}a).
 However, as illustrated in Fig.~\ref{fig:fig7}b, the charge on the NPs is nearly twice the magnitude and opposite in sign to that of the PE, due to the increased availability of free ions participating in surface ionization reactions.
-The impact of salt concentration on the interaggregate force is depicted in Fig.~\ref{fig:fig7}c.